 Senate Bill 1592 was signed into law in August 2007.
 This statute created the Energy Efficiency Portfolio Standard (EEPS) and a Renewable Portfolio Standard (RPS) and is among the most ambitious clean energy legislation in the nation.
 The EEPS required Illinois utilities to reduce overall electric usage by 0.2% of demand in 2008, escalating to 2.0% by 2015.
 The RPS will require utilities to supply 2% of their power from renewable energy sources by 2008 for certain “eligible customers” and that target will escalate to 25% by 2025.

 This law creates a substantial budget for programs and incentives to reduce electrical energy usage and demand for customers of ComEd and Ameren Illinois.
-During the first year, approximately $50 million will be devoted to various sectors of utility customers.
-ComEd and Ameren Illinois will focus approximately $38 million on residential, commercial and industrial customers and the Illinois Department of Commerce and Economic (DCEO) will utilize about $12 million on the low income and public sectors.
-During the second year, over $100 million will be available for programs and by the third year, over $150 million.
+During the first year, approximately $50 million was devoted to various sectors of utility customers.
+ComEd and Ameren Illinois focused approximately $38 million on residential, commercial and industrial customers and the Illinois Department of Commerce and Economic (DCEO) utilized about $12 million on the low income and public sectors.
+During the second year, over $100 million was available for programs and by the third year, over $150 million.
 This legislation is, by far, the largest opportunity Illinois has had for energy efficiency and demand reduction.

 A comprehensive listing of enabling EEPS legislation and docket proceedings is available on the Illinois Energy Efficiency Stakeholder Advisory Group website.